ibm-cloud-docs/satellite/satellite-cli-reference-v2.md

 {{site.data.keyword.attribute-definition-list}}

-# CLI reference for {{site.data.keyword.satelliteshort}} commands
+# {{site.data.keyword.satelliteshort}} CLI reference for commands
 {: #satellite-cli-reference}

-Refer to these commands when you want to automate the creation and management of your {{site.data.keyword.satelliteshort}} location.
+Use {{site.data.keyword.satelliteshort}} CLI commands to automate the creation and management of your {{site.data.keyword.satelliteshort}} location, hosts, clusters, and configurations in IBM Cloud.
 {: shortdesc}

 To install the CLI, see [Installing the the CLI](/docs/satellite?topic=satellite-cli-install).
 To view a high-level map of all the {{site.data.keyword.satellitelong_notm}} commands, see the [CLI map](/docs/satellite?topic=satellite-icsat_map).